james-morrison/hebtools/README.md

-**problem\_file\_concat.py** module produces a csv file with the filenames of all raw files that could not be processed, this module can be run after 'raw_combined'.
+**problem\_file\_concat.py** module produces a csv file with the filenames of all raw files that could not be processed, this module can be run after **raw_combined.py**.

-**wave\_concat.py** module can be run after 'raw_combined' to create a complete dataframe of all wave heights timestamped and sorted temporally for each buoy.
+**wave\_concat.py** module can be run after **raw_combined.py** to create a complete dataframe of all wave heights timestamped and sorted temporally for each buoy.
 Statistics are then generated on wave sets derived from the complete dataframe which are then exported as an Excel workbook ( .xlsx file ).
 This module requires a directory path that contains buoy directories and their names, the set size used for statistic calculation can be by number of waves or time interval.

 **wad\_to\_dataframe.py** is a module than can process a Nortek AWAC wad file.
 The pressure column can be then be processed in the same way as the Waverider